-Welcome to the One: I’m New to This devotional.
-The One and Highlands Students team has worked hard to make an applicable devotional to help you during the first fourteen days of following Jesus.
+Welcome to the MOTION: I’m New to This devotional.
+The MOTION and Highlands Students team has worked hard to make an applicable devotional to help you during the first fourteen days of following Jesus.
 This devotional won’t be able to give you everything you could ever need, but it can help give some great next steps, insight, and tools.

-Here are a couple of tips for as you read this devotional:
+Here are a couple of tips as you read this devotional: